 Over the years Waterline Writers has earned a reputation as the Fox Valley’s premiere reading series.
 Held inside the gorgeous Water Street Studios on the 3rd Sunday of every month during the academic year (September-May).
 The event begins at 7pm, featuring several writers selected by submission, followed by an Open Mic at 9pm.
 Readings are traditionally held in the main art gallery.
-This series is currently hosted by James Joseph and Cathy Borders.
+This series is currently hosted by Cathy Borders.

 Anne Veague and Kevin Moriarity began Waterline Writers in 2012 because they fell in love with Batavia’s art scene but couldn’t believe the absolute lack of literary events.
 Now, today, Waterline Writers has become a staple in the local literary community.
 Not only because of the excellent readers and performers, but also because of the chance to meet and connect with other writers and readers in the community.
 We’ve featured over 200 different readers—and you can find those readings in our Video Library!
 Published authors have sold many books and unpublished writers have found the support to self-publish or submit to online or traditional publishers.
 New writers’ groups have formed and stars have risen.
 Writers working in isolation have found a home for the other quiet introverts interested in writing.
 They’ve noticed that an audience for their work provides satisfaction, recognition, and direction.

-In 2018 Anne and Kevin stepped down to pursue other passions, now James Joseph and Cathy Borders have taken over as Creative Director, and in 2019 Michelle Donfrio came aboard.
+In 2018 Anne and Kevin stepped down to pursue other passions, now Cathy Borders from The Republic of Letters has taken over as Creative Director, and in 2019 Michelle Donfrio came aboard.
 She hopes to carry out the legacy of Waterline Writers’ pristine reputation and also to find new voices and grow the community.

 We don’t have members.
 Admissions ($5/$3 for students) make it possible to give each featured writer $25 and to cover our minimal expenses.
 However, if you like Waterline Writers and have benefitted from your connection with us, please become a member of Water Street Studios, where memberships start at $25!
 And let us know!
 It means a lot to us—and them!